aykhuss/miho/README.md

     - `{mean}`: the mean of the distribution
     - `{stdev}`: the standard deviation of the distribution
     - `{norm}`: the normalisation of the PDF (should be compatible with `1`)

+A step-by-step example is given [here](examples/gamma_N3LO/README.md) for the Drell-Yan cross section.